 One Christmas, I wanted a group of singers to sing this beautiful round for the recital, but I felt the words would seem frivolous in that particular setting.
 I decided to substitute Latin words with which many people are already familiar, from Adeste Fideles (O Come, All Ye Faithful): "Venite adoremus, Dominum."
 (This means "Come let us adore the Lord.")

 I'll admit this was a bit of a stretch.
 The stresses on the Latin syllables don't work out the same in Ghost of John as they do in Adeste Fideles, and I had to shift a few notes around.
 Instead of "ve-NI-te a-do-RE-mus," my version goes "VE-ni-TE a-DO-re-MUS."
+(I actually think that might be correct emphasis for classical Latin, but I don't KNOW.)
 I'm hoping Thomas Aquinas, medieval scholar, won't roll over in his grave!

 But I'll join hands with Peter Needham, who translated "Harry Potter and the Sorcerer's Stone" into Latin (and had to invent some new words in the process).
 It's fun to sing in other languages!